Rsafd

 xcode-select --install

-PKG_CPPFLAGS="-DHAVE_WORKING_LOG1P" Rscript -e "install.packages(c('timeDate', 'quadprog', 'quantreg', 'plot3D', 'robustbase', 'scatterplot3d', 'splines', 'tseries', 'glasso', 'qgraph', 'reticulate', 'keras', 'rgl', 'glmnet'), repos='https://cran.rstudio.com')"
+conda activate Renv Rscript -e "install.packages(c('timeDate', 'quadprog', 'quantreg', 'plot3D', 'robustbase', 'scatterplot3d', 'splines', 'tseries', 'glasso', 'qgraph', 'reticulate', 'keras', 'rgl', 'glmnet'), repos='https://cran.rstudio.com')"

-- Download the Rsafd R package.
+- Download, decompress, and install the Rsafd R package.

 - Close Terminal.

-Each time you wish to work with a Jupyter Notebook for the class, open the Terminal app and then run the following commands.
+Each time you wish to work with a Jupyter Notebook and run library(Rsafd)

 - Activate the Renv conda environment.